ravi4080/RINGTHECOIN/ProjectReport/readme.md

 	After successful collection of coins, Main Scene will be redirected to End Scene where the game ends.
 * All these scene transfers happens with the help of UnityEngine.SceneManagement Learning Outcomes:
-1. To Scale GameObjects in Unity
+	1.To Scale GameObjects in Unity
-2. To add colors to 3D game objects
+	2.To add colors to 3D game objects
-3. To create prefabs and accessing their properties.
+	3.To create prefabs and accessing their properties.
-4. To create and programming the scripts
+	4.To create and programming the scripts
-5. To move, rotate, jump GameObjects
+	5.To move, rotate, jump GameObjects
-6. To make camera follow the GameObjects.
+	6.To make camera follow the GameObjects.
-7. To add components like direction light, audio source
-8. To add audio, sound effects in the game.
+	7.To add components like direction light, audio source 8.To add audio, sound effects in the game.
-9. To create canvas, background, textures, UI text properties etc.,
-10. To change or transfer game scenes
+	9.To create canvas, background, textures, UI text properties etc., 10.To change or transfer game scenes

 Future Work:
 This game can be developed further with extra levels, powers to the ball and it can also be build to deploy in AppStore and PlayStore.